By train the journey from Ayutthaya to Buri Ram is scheduled to take between 5 hours and 6 hours depending upon which train you take.

 Train Times from Ayutthaya to Buri Ram

-There are six daily train services from Ayutthaya to Buri Ram.
+There are currently 6 train services a day from Ayutthaya to Buri Ram.

 - The fastest train from Bangkok to Buri Ram is Train #21 departing at 06:59 from Ayutthaya and arriving in Buri Ram at 11:34, a scheduled journey time of 4 hours 35 minutes.